Quantum homotopy analysis method with quantum-compatible linearization for nonlinear partial differential equations: Quantum homotopy analysis method

 Now we analyze the properties of Eq.~\eqref{eq-t-deformation} through the lens of quantum computing.
 Notably, \( R_i \) contains only terms \( U_0, U_1, \ldots, U_{i-1} \), allowing Eq.~\eqref{eq-t-deformation} to be treated as a linear PDE.
 Each \( U_i \) can be solved using a quantum linear PDE solver, producing the quantum state \( |U_i\rangle \).
 However, due to the quantum no-cloning theorem, \( |U_i\rangle \) cannot be reused multiple times.
 During the solution process for \( U_i \), the solver requires multiple queries to \( |U_k\rangle \) (\( k < i \)), meaning that \( |U_k\rangle \) (\( k < i \)) must be prepared repeatedly.
 Consequently, the overall complexity grows exponentially with \( m \).
-This complexity arises from the iterative structure of Eq.~\eqref{eq-t-deformation} and the nonlinear interactions within each iteration.
 Therefore, further linearization of the deformation equations is crucial for developing an efficient quantum simulation approach.

 To address the issue discussed above, we introduce an additional transformation to eliminate nonlinear terms and reduce the computational cost associated with iterative solutions.
-In this section, we propose a method called ``secondary linearization'', which embeds the \( m+1 \) deformation equations into linear PDEs that can be efficiently processed on a quantum computer.
+In this section, we propose a method called ``quantum-compatible linearization'', which embeds the \( m+1 \) deformation equations into linear PDEs that can be efficiently processed on a quantum computer.

 To establish a unified approach to nonlinear PDEs, we start by examining quadratic nonlinear PDEs with first-order time derivatives.
 Quadratic nonlinear PDEs are a specific class where the highest-order terms consist of quadratic combinations of derivatives.
 For a variable \( u(x,t) \), this quadratic nonlinear PDE can be represented as: